-The delivery of primary and secondary healthcare services are the responsibility of five regions
+The delivery of primary and secondary healthcare services is the responsibility of five regions

 Physicians are mostly privately employed and are paid by the regions

-Municipalities are responsible for home care and nursing homes, general prevention, healthcare promotion, and rehabilitation care
+Municipalities are responsible for home care, nursing homes, general prevention, healthcare promotion, and rehabilitation care

 In Denmark, there are two groups of people

-Group 1: Patients visit general practitioner first and he refers to the specialis.
+Group 1: Patients visit general practitioners first, and he/she refers to the specialist.
 97% of the patient population opt this

 However, both the groups get the same reimbursement on pharmaceuticals.